zacbarton/demo-angular-polymer/README.md

 demo-angular-polymer
 ====================

-Simple demo using Polymer elements with Angular.
+Simple demo using Polymer/material-deisgn elements with Angular.

 It's unfinished (i.e. still has bugs) and has only been tested in Chrome.
 Do try resizing the window though.